 - So far, we’ve talked about life and Death as the fundamental duality; consequently, survival which we need the energy to fight for .
-I admit that what I am narrating might sound like one of the action movies in which the hero must be deadly careful to detect all traps, kill or at least run away from enemies which we might not easily relate to our relatively mundane life, because not only we don’t see actions like eating as an example of fighting Death , but also, we loathe thinking or talking about it.
+I admit that what I am narrating might sound like one of the action movies in which the hero must be deadly careful to detect all traps, kill or at least run away from enemies which we might not easily relate to our relatively mundane life, because not only we don’t see actions like breathing or eating as an example of fighting Death , but also, we loathe thinking or talking about it.
 Discussing Death sounds so negative that I’m concerned if you’re still following the story or not.

 - However, it’s very important to create a reliable framework or ideology for what we experience; besides, we should know the fact that the absence of Death from daily discourses can cause meaninglessness which we’ll thoroughly discuss later.
 Right now, we should build a strong foundation upon which we become able to think about more complicated ideas.
 We should study the brain, its strengths, and weaknesses, what most times we automatically use.

-- Since our brain is a complex and nonlinear system which has already stored numerous pieces of information and linked them to each other, the best way to study it would be to imagine that our brain is totally empty and we’ve just started to experience the world around us .
-To begin this journey, I’d recommend you to imagine that you’re either Adam or Eve who’s just descended to Earth .
+- Since our brain is a complex and nonlinear system which has already stored innumerable pieces of information, linked to each other, the best way to study it would be to imagine that our brain was totally empty and we’d just started to experience the world around us .
+To begin this journey, I’d recommend you to imagine that you’re either Adam or Eve who’d just descended to Earth .
 The more detailed your imagination is, the more you’ll be engaged and enjoy playing it.

 - Now, take some time and describe your environment.
 Imagine that you saw the following thing.
 What would it be?